Music of the Democratic Republic of the Congo: Colonial times (pre-1960)

-The Martinique Orchestra, directed by Rufin Mutinga, described as "deputy assistant to the first burgomaster", bears a name with debated origins.
-According to Matondo, it likely derived its name from the cultural presence of Martinican soldiers stationed in Brazzaville.
-These soldiers, performing for recreation, contributed to the spread of the biguine rhythm, commonly referred to locally as "martiniquais".
-This rhythm, also popularized by the Américain group, shared stylistic similarities with the musical approach of Odéon Kinois.
-During this period, many Congolese orchestras incorporated the biguine rhythm into their repertoire, adapting it to local musical idioms.
+The Martinique Orchestra was led by Rufin Mutinga, who was described as "deputy assistant to the first burgomaster".
+The origin of the group's name is not fully clear.
+According to Matondo, it likely derived its name from the cultural presence of Martinican soldiers who were stationed in Brazzaville.
+These soldiers performed music for leisure, and through this, they helped spread the biguine rhythm, which was locally known as "martiniquais".
+This same rhythm also became common among the Américain and showed similarities to the style used by Odéon Kinois.
+During this period, many Congolese orchestras adopted the biguine rhythm and adjusted it to fit local musical idioms.
 Antoine Kasongo began releasing music through the Olympia label in 1947, before signing with Ngoma in 1949.
-His collaboration with guitarist Zacharie Elenga, known as "Jimmy à la Hawaïenne" (Jimmy the Hawaiian), resulted in several influential recordings, including "Libala liboso se sukali" ("Marriage is sweet at first"), "Baloba balemba" ("We don't care about their gossip"), "Naboyaki kobina" ("I refused to dance"), "Se na mboka" ("It's in the village"), "Sebene", "Nzungu ya sika" ("New pot" or metaphorically, "new woman"), among others.
-Notably, vocalists Jeanne Ninin and Caroline Mpia contributed significantly to these recordings.
+His collaboration with guitarist Zacharie Elenga, known as "Jimmy à la Hawaïenne" (Jimmy the Hawaiian), resulted in several influential recordings, including "Libala liboso se sukali" ("Marriage is sweet at first"), "Baloba balemba" ("we don't care about their gossip"), "Naboyaki kobina" ("I refused to dance"), "Se na mboka" ("It's in the village"), "Sebene", "Nzungu ya sika" ("New pot" or metaphorically, "new woman"), among others.
+Vocalists Jeanne Ninin and Caroline Mpia also played an important role in these recordings.
 The sebene, an instrumental bridge used to accentuate guitar improvisation, emerged prominently during this period and is largely attributed to Kasongo's innovation.
-Contrary to Ossinondé's interpretation, Harmonie Kinoise and Odéon Kinois were not necessarily the same ensemble.
-Nyimi Nzonga refers to Kasongo's group simply as "Antoine Kasongo and his orchestra" under the Ngoma label.
-He describes Kasongo as a virtuoso of solfège who trained initially in the brass band of the Marist Brothers' School in Kisangani and who briefly performed with Américain, a rival group composed of alumni from the Colonial School of Boma.
+Some sources, however, note that Harmonie Kinoise and Odéon Kinois were not necessarily the same group, even though they are sometimes confused.
+According to Nyimi Nzonga, Kasongo's group was simply referred to as Antoine Kasongo et son orchestre ("Antoine Kasongo and his orchestra") under the Ngoma label.
+Kasongo is described as a skilled reader of music who first trained in the brass band of the Marist Brothers' School in Kisangani.
+He later performed briefly with the Américain orchestra, a rival group made up of former students from the Colonial School of Boma.

-Kinshasa nightlife in 1960, where Congolese and white patrons dance together to the rhythms of Congolese rumba in a local bar.